 Sometimes an organizing team will include activists or volunteers who aren’t well-known to the team’s leadership or who, for other reasons, simply shouldn’t have full access to the project’s data.

-If you enable the “Limited Visibility” feature in your project, you will also need to take additional steps to define which shops or departments a basic user can see.
+If you enable the “Limited visibility” feature in your project, you will also need to take additional steps to define which shops or departments a basic user can see.
 The shops and departments you’ve assigned will appear in a list in the “Visibility” column of the member’s row in the Memberships table.
-Read more about defining what a user can see in the Limited visibility article.
+Learn all about defining what a user can see in the Limited visibility article.

 Data Imports can create multiple employments